khokao/synergetica/services/docs/guides/sequence-generation.md

 In Synergetica, RBS sequences are optimized using a genetic algorithm.
 During optimization, we employ a prediction model that estimates the translation initiation rate (TIR) based on each RBS sequence.

 !!! info
-	For more detailed information on training the prediction model, see <u>[the repository's README](https://github.com/khokao/synergetica/tree/main/services#43-ml-model-training-and-evaluation)</u>.
+	For more detailed information on training the prediction model, see the <u>[GitHub README](https://github.com/khokao/synergetica/tree/main/services#43-ml-model-training-and-evaluation)</u>.